Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 the blob certificate was verified.
 If so `verifyBlob()` returns `true` and the EigenDA certificate is allowed into the inbox.
 Otherwise the blob ID is rejected.

-At this point the user's transaction has been confirmed on the rollup.
+At this point the the user's transaction has been confirmed on the rollup.
 Once the weak subjectivity window passes (~13 minutes), the user's transaction can be considered finalized.